Rural Climate Partnership

 Support a Rural Jobs, Clean Energy, and Climate Communications Campaign

 Effective communication on climate in rural areas presents several interlocking challenges: overcoming misinformation about the climate crisis and the many possible solutions; moving past misperceptions that tackling climate change requires sacrifice in rural communities; and bypassing the Fox, One America, and other conservative news outlets where selective, biased coverage that repeats lies creates a common but distorted understanding of politics, climate science, and progressive activists in rural communities.
-RCI’s communications work will be designed to position climate mitigation and adaptation as drivers of long-term, sustainable jobs.
-To advance this goal in the context of the unique communications challenges in small towns and rural communities, RCI’s communications strategy prioritizes identifying trusted messengers and reaching people through alternative communications channels, over other traditional communications tactics.
+RCP’s communications work will be designed to position climate mitigation and adaptation as drivers of long-term, sustainable jobs.
+To advance this goal in the context of the unique communications challenges in small towns and rural communities, RCP’s communications strategy prioritizes identifying trusted messengers and reaching people through alternative communications channels, over other traditional communications tactics.
 Our approach to rural communications will include: